sebastienrousseau/xtasks/README.md

 ## Usage

-You can use `xtasks` to simplify and standardize the process of building, testing, and deploying your Rust projects.
+You can use `XTasks` to simplify and standardize the process of building, testing, and deploying your Rust projects.
 For more detailed usage examples, please refer to the library's documentation.